neaqx/thecitymaster/README.md

 ### GitHub Pages

 GitHub Pages used to deploy live version of the website.
-1. Log in to GitHub and locate [GitHub Repository Game-Master](https://github.com/neaqx/thegamemaster)
+1. Log in to GitHub and locate [GitHub Repository City Master](https://github.com/neaqx/thegamemaster)
 2. At the top of the Repository(not the main navigation) locate "Settings" button on the menu.
 3. Scroll down the Settings page until you locate "GitHub Pages".
 4. Under "Source", click the dropdown menu "None" and select "Main" and click "Save".